GlennPreston1/Java_SDK_Direct_Apple_Pay_Demo/README.md

 * __java-sdk-core__ the core code, can be used as a library (as a JAR dependency)

-* __java-sdk-core-tester__ java-sdk-core unit tests, some of them are special cases (for simple, easy to understand examples please see java-sdk-sample-webshop)
+* __java-sdk-core-tester__ java-sdk-core unit tests, some of them are special cases (for simple, easy to understand examples please see java-sdk-example-webshop)
-* __java-sdk-sample-webshop__ a simple Spring Boot based example webshop, demonstrates basic java-sdk-core usage
+* __java-sdk-example-webshop__ a simple Spring Boot based example webshop, demonstrates basic java-sdk-core usage
 * __java-sdk-command-line-client__ (old) a Java based command line client (can be used via command line from non-Java applications too), potential use cases are limited, consider it depricated (especially since SCA/3DS2)

 java-sdk-core only has a few basic dependencies, it was made (intentionally) to be relatively bare-bones and simple, it can be incorporated into any project easily.